MartyC-137/martyc-137.github.io/_posts/2023-02-25-data-eng-devcontainer.md

 ## Components of a Dev Container

-What is required for a Dev Container, and how does this work?
-When you have the [`Dev Containers`](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed and are setting up any new projects, VS Code and GitHub Codespaces will automatically detect if you have a `.devcontainer` directory inside your repo.
-The main file it is looking for is a `devcontainer.json` file, although you can augment this with a `Dockerfile`, a `requirements.txt` for Python libraries, etc. In the `.devcontainer` directory from my [repo](https://github.com/MartyC-137/Data-Engineering-Devcontainer) you'll see the following:
+When you have the [`Dev Containers`](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed and are setting up a new project, VS Code and GitHub Codespaces will automatically detect if you have a `.devcontainer` directory inside your repo.
+It is looking for is a `devcontainer.json` file, although you can augment this with a `Dockerfile`, a `requirements.txt` etc. In the `.devcontainer` directory from my [repo](https://github.com/MartyC-137/Data-Engineering-Devcontainer) you'll see the following:

 * `Dockerfile`
 * `devcontainer.json`